-The University of Minnesota is committed to providing a safe environment for minors participating in University-sponsored programs (including 4-H) that are held on or off University property, therefore all MN 4-H volunteers must complete the safety of minors training by July 1, 2015 to continue in their volunteer role.
+The University of Minnesota is committed to providing a safe environment for minors participating in University-sponsored programs (including 4-H) that are held on or off University property, therefore all MN 4-H volunteers must complete the safety of minors training in order to volunteer.

 4-H is investing in its most valuable asset: Volunteers

 4-H’s research-based, learn-by-doing model equips kids with skills such as problem solving, decision making and communicating -- essential for them to succeed in school, college, careers and communities.
 Volunteers have a role to play in 4-H clubs, after-school programs, community service, civic engagement and camping programs.